aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Optimization/Optimization_-_Warning_move_frozen_into_Bounds.rst

      - In a developer system same as Warning_handle, in a deployment system same as Off

 **Note**

-*	If this option is not set to "Error", the mathematical program will be solved using the specified model class.
+*	If this option is not set to 'Error', the mathematical program will be solved using the specified model class.
-*	With the option Maximal Number of Warnings Reported you can set the maximal number of warnings that are shown in errors/warnings and message window.
+*	With the option **Maximal Number of Warnings Reported** you can set the maximal number of warnings that are shown in errors/warnings and message window.

 **Learn more about**